awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

 ![AWS Photo Analyzer](images/excelreport.png)

 In this tutorial, you create a Spring Boot application named **AWS Photo Analyzer**.
 The Spring Boot APIs are used to build a model, different views, and a controller.
-For more information, see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).
+For more information, see [Spring Boot](https://www.tutorialspoint.com/spring_boot/spring_boot_introduction.htm).

 This application uses the following AWS services:
 *	Amazon Rekognition